Japan Center for Economic Research

 Il SaKong (Korea): Chairman and CEO, Korea International Trade Association

-Junichi Ujiie (Japan): Chairman, Nomura Holdings Inc.
+Junichi Ujiie (Japan): Senior Advisor to the Board, Nomura Holdings Inc.

 Ezra F. Vogel (USA): Professor Emeritus, Harvard University